 The Gut Bacteria and Autoimmune Disease

-Autoimmune diseases are famous with inflammation.
+Autoimmune diseases are famous for inflammation.
 When somebody has a leaky gut, he or she could be more able to get one of the autoimmune diseases.
-Leaky gut happens then substances from bowels leak to the bloodstream.
+A leaky gut happens then substances from the bowels leak into the bloodstream.
 Not so much fun, yes?

 LPS or lipopolysaccharide is a chemical which covers particular bacteria groups in the gut.
 When LPS shows in the bloodstream, and plenty of antibodies are around, it means that people have a leaky gut.

 Dr. Perlmutter describes successful stories about patients which had great results after using some techniques.
 These procedures were probiotic enemas or fecal transplantations.
 It sounds scary, but if people show improvement after these procedures, it is fascinating.

 In Perlmutter’s book Brain Maker: The Power of Gut Microbes to Heal and Protect Your Brain for Life, Dr. Perlmutter delivers a message on how to protect and nourish gut bacteria.

 1.The Caesarian section can be the trigger to the risk for attention-deficit hyperactivity disorder (ADHD).
 The risk having autistic child increases twice.
 The child can struggle with allergies, type 1 diabetes and obesity.
 The researchers from Yale University developed the technique which helps the child get mother’s bacteria.